MCDReforged/MCDReforged/docs/source/quick_start/introduction.rst

 What is MCDR?
 =============

-MCDReforged (abbr.
-MCDR) is a tool which provides the management ability of the Minecraft server using custom plugin system.
+MCDReforged (MCDR, hereinafter) is a tool which provides the management ability of the Minecraft server using custom plugin system.
 It doesn't need to modify or mod the original Minecraft server at all

 From in-game calculator, player high-light, scoreboard manipulate, structure file management to backup / rollback, you can control the whole world by MCDR and its plugins